kythyria/rp-digimon-rainwings/organised-notes.md

 ## Livestock
 It's not *just* a mon-eat-mon world out there; there are simple plants and animals that produce food and other materials, but which also don't rise to the level of being even a feral digimon.
+Livestock has next to no intelligence, and it just sort of turns up in small amounts even when nobody's farming.

 But if you were expecting there to not be meat plants or salad chickens, you were mistaken, both exist, as do soup mines, rock farms, and refrigerators just sort of standing around in the middle of nowhere inexplicably full of fresh eggs.

 # Digital World Geography